pybliometrics-dev/pybliometrics/docs/classes/AffiliationRetrieval.rst

      Variant(name='Univ.
 Of Cape Town', doc_count=392)]

-Using `pandas <https://pandas.pydata.org/>`_ you can easily turn this into a DataFrame:
+Using `pandas <https://pandas.pydata.org/>`_, you can easily convert this into a DataFrame:

 .. code-block:: python